 The intellectual method

 Think about what happens when a child gets a new toy.
 He is fascinated.
 The more he gets to play with it, the quicker such attractions start to whither away.
 He gets over the toy.
-Earlier he would even sleep with it, talk to it, play with it, now, the toy is dead.
+Earlier he would talk to it, play with it, even sleep with it; now, the toy is dead.
 Its sighting does not trigger any emotion in the child.

 To carry out this practice effectively, you either need a mirror or a dictaphone.
 The steps: